-You'll love these 5-ingredient roasted Parmentier potatoes with rosemary and garlic.
-The classic French cubed, diced potatoes are quick, easy and tasty.
-They'll be a hit on your Thanksgiving or Christmas dinner table.
-Vegan and gluten free.
+You'll love these 5-ingredient roasted Parmentier Potatoes with rosemary and garlic.
+The classic French cubed, diced potatoes are a quick, easy and tasty side dish.

 These little cubes of roasted potatoes are to die for!
 You'll love how easy they are and how they make the perfect side dish.